numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 #### mul!
 The last pieces of code that every compression technique requires are the `mul!` functions.
-For these functions we follow the conventions laid out in the LinearAlgebra library where there are five inputs (A, B, C, alpha, beta) and it outputs `A = beta * A + alpha * B * C`.
+For these functions we follow the conventions laid out in the LinearAlgebra library where there are five inputs (C, A, S, alpha, beta) and it outputs `C = beta * C + alpha * A * S`.
 The `mul!` functions that should be implemented are two for applying the compression matrix to vectors, one in standard orientation and one for when the adjoint of the compressor is applied to the vector.
-Additionally, two `mul!` functions should be implemented for when the compression matrix is applied to a matrix, one for when the compression matrix, C, is applied from the left, i.e. CB, and one for when the compression matrix is applied from the right, i.e. BC.
+Additionally, two `mul!` functions should be implemented for when the compression matrix is applied to a matrix, one for when the compression matrix, S, is applied from the left, i.e. AS, and one for when the compression matrix is applied from the right, i.e. SA.

 ### Solvers
 A Solver technique is any technique that aims to find a vector ``x`` such that either ``Ax = b`` or ``x = \\min_u \\|A u - b\\|_2^2``.
 Solvers rely on compression techniques, logging techniques, error techniques, and sub-solver techniques.
-We first discuss implementations requirements for the sub-techniques and then discuss how we can use these when creating a solver structure.
+We first discuss implementation requirements for the sub-techniques and then discuss how we can use these when creating a solver structure.

 #### Loggers
 Loggers are structures with two goals (1) log a progress value produced by an error metric and (2) evaluate whether that error is sufficient for stopping.
-The user controlled inputs into this for a logging technique will be contained in the Logger structure.
+The user controlled inputs for a logging technique are contained in the Logger structure.

 ##### Logger
-The Logger structure is where the user inputs any information required to logging progress and stopping the method. **The Logger is required to have a field for `max_it`, `threshold_info`, and `stopping_criterion`.** The `max_it` field is a field for the maximum number of iterations of the method.
+The `Logger` structure is where the user inputs any information required to logging progress and stopping the method. **The Logger is required to have a field for `max_it`, `threshold_info`, and `stopping_criterion`.** The `max_it` field is a field for the maximum number of iterations of the method.
 The `stopping_criterion` is a field that contains a function that returns a stopping decision based on the information in the `LoggerRecipe` and the `Tuple` of information supplied by the user in the `threshold_info` field.
+It is important to note that constructors for these techniques should have keyword inputs with predefined defaults.
 We present an example of the Logger structure for a `BasicLogger` below
 ```
 struct BasicLogger <: Logger
     max_it::Int64